This icon () tells you which link takes you to the new site.

 If you're registered for myIR you can request and confirm your PTS through the My income tab.
 This is the easiest way to request and confirm your PTS, and has the following benefits:

 You'll need to have the following information on hand:

 Your PTS will be available in myIR as soon as it is processed.

 You can request a PTS for any of the last five years but not earlier.
 For example from 1 April 2018 you will no longer be able to request a PTS for the tax year ending March 2013.

 You can claim the following expenses on your PTS:

-You need to check that the information on this form is correct.
-If you need to make any changes to your family details shown on the form, you can either call us, or update your details online through my IR by using our My family details and income service.
-If you're not already signed up to myIR, you can register for my IR now.
+You need to check that the information is correct.
+If you need to make any changes to your family details shown, you can update your details online in myIR using our My family details and income service, or call us.

 The PTS and refund process

 |Once PTS is sent||Refunds less than $600 issue automatically